opiproject/opi-prov-life/COORDINATION.md

    - Booted
    - Stalled or locked-up
    - Halted
+   - ***SB> what does OS refer to here? there could be multiple software subsystems on the XPU running multiple OS. what is the difference between Halted and Not started ?
+When does the transition take place?***

 5. Define a read only PF0 CRASHDUMP_STATUS register with the following bits defined
    - Not started
    - In progress
    - Complete
+   - ***SB> should this proposed in PCIe AER non fatal category?***
 6. Define a read only PF0 MAX_BOOT_TIME register with a range from 0 to 1600 seconds
 7. Define a read/write PF0 RESET register with individual bits to resets specific segments of the xPU
    - PCI interface